cyber-carpentry/group1-machine-learning-project/README.md

    `docker run -it ekincanufuktepe/reusability-model-2`

-- make sure to select Fashion-MNIST as the training and test data set (3rd prompt)
+*Make sure to select Fashion-MNIST as the training and test data set (3rd prompt)

 `cd ..`